 - Finding Aid Permalink:

-The Alan Freed Collection spans the years 1918 to 2002, with the bulk of the collection dating between 1954 and 1964.
+The Alan Freed Collection spans the years 1918 to 1992, with the bulk of the collection dating between 1954 and 1964.
 The collection consists primarily of financial and court documents relating to the commercial bribery case brought by the City of New York against Alan Freed, known as "Payola."
 These files contain accounting records, Assistant District Attorney notes, cancelled checks, contracts, correspondence, indictments, invoices, memoranda, music clearance sheets, reports, State of New York Grand Jury exhibits, subpoenas, witness statements and summaries, as well as many duplicate and annotated photocopies of documents.
 Other materials in the collection relate to Freed’s renowned career as a radio, television, and film personality and include lobby cards, magazine articles, movie posters, programs, audio and video recordings, sheet music, and yearbooks.
 The collection as a whole illustrates Freed's impact on the early history of rock and roll.
-Seen in a broader context, the collection provides insights to the recording and broadcasting industries in the 1950s and early 1960s, the resulting “Payola” scandal, and its long-lasting effects.
+Seen in a broader context, the collection provides insights into the recording and broadcasting industries in the 1950s and early 1960s, the resulting “Payola” scandal, and its long-lasting effects.

 - 1921 December 15

 - Albert James Freed is born in Johnston, Pa.

 - The Freed family moves to Salem, Ohio.